 Medications to manage high blood pressure may help manage angina.
 These aim to lower blood pressure and cholesterol levels, slow the heart rate, relax blood vessels, reduce strain on the heart, and prevent blood clots from forming.

 Alternatives other than surgery

-If medications do not help, other treatments include:
+If medications do not help,

 - Enhanced external counterpulsation therapy: This involves wearing a device like a blood pressure cuff to improve oxygen flow to the heart.

 - Spinal cord stimulators: These block the sensation of pain but do not directly improve heart health.

 - Transmyocardial laser therapy: This stimulates the growth of new blood vessels or otherwise enhances blood flow in the heart.

 In some cases, a procedure is necessary.
 A heart specialist may recommend an angioplasty, possibly with a stent placement.